 According to a lead author of the research paper:

 The unique thing about our approach is that it’s inexpensive, robust, and potentially easier to scale to a million modules.
 M-Blocks can move in a general way.
 Other robotic systems have much more complicated movement mechanisms that require many steps, but our system is more scalable. – John Romanishin

 Researchers did researched by scattering these blocks randomly; 99% of the blocks were capable of forming a proper line.

 MIT Researchers also said this on the time of their first project that:

 Imagine a burning building where a staircase has disappeared.
 In the future, you can envision simply throwing M-Blocks on the ground, and watching them build out a temporary staircase for climbing up to the roof, or down to the basement to rescue victims.

-These robotic cubes M-blocks 2.0 may be of great use in the future in the field of disaster management.
+These robotic M-blocks 2.0 may be of great use in the future in disaster management.